 10. VA Guarantee

-Perhaps one of the greatest benefits of the VA loan program is the mission at its core.
-Unlike some other programs whose driving motivation is profit, the VA is dedicated to helping vets and military personnel get the home of their dreams and also to stay in it.
+The greatest benefits of the VA loan program, perhaps, is its core mission.
+Unlike some other programs whose driving motivation is profit, the VA is dedicated to helping veterans and military personnel get the homes of their dreams and stay in them.

 That’s why they guarantee around one-fourth of the mortgage in case of default.
-While most VA loan recipients do not default on their payments and face foreclosure, it is comforting to know that you have the VA’s support in a worst-case scenario.
+While few VA loan recipients default on their payments and face foreclosure, it is comforting to know that you have the VA’s support in that worst-case scenario.

 Bottom Line